leosac/card-printing-worker/README.md

 # Card Printing Worker [![Build Status](https://github.com/leosac/card-printing-worker/actions/workflows/node.js.yml/badge.svg?branch=master)](https://github.com/leosac/card-printing-worker/actions/workflows/node.js.yml)
-An autonomous (Node.js) server to generate bitmaps for (CR-80) card printing on card printers.
+An autonomous (Node.js) server to generate bitmaps for (CR-80) card printing for card printers.

 It can be used as a standalone microservice and is maintained/distributed as a core component of [Leosac Credential Provisioning](https://leosac.com/credential-provisioning/) solution.